Rangelands

 Plus expert representatives from Swedish University of Agricultural Sciences; Nelson Mandela University (South Africa); Utrecht University (The Netherlands); Conservation International (USA); University of Cape Town (South Africa).

-Partners all around the world have been working on rangeland initiatives and studies individually.
+STEP 1 Partners all around the world have been working on Rangeland initiatives and studies individually.
 It’s time to bring them together.

-The Global Rewilding Allliance brings together rewilding experts and practitioners to facilitate knowledge exchange & collaboration, and produce evidence, such as reports and research, to inform policy and practice.
+STEP 2 The Global Rewilding Alliance brings together rewilding experts and practitioners to facilitate knowledge exchange & collaboration, and produce evidence, such as reports and research, to inform policy and practice.

 The International Year of Rangelands and Pastoralism